gooberinc/goober-central/README.md

 6. **Configure goober**:
     Once you've confirmed that the server is running, navigate to your existing goober install.
 Inside `config.py`, update the `VERSION_URL` variable to point to the domain where goober central is hosted.

+> [!IMPORTANT]
+> Once you self-host Goober Central, version checking and name registration become your responsibility!
+Not mine!

 You're all set!
 If you’d like to configure Telegram alongside Discord, refer to the instructions [here](https://github.com/WhatDidYouExpect/goober-central/blob/master/TELEGRAM.md).